rusefi/rusefi_documentation/Hardware/Hardware.md

 Q: This is all very cool but you guys do not have a Plug&Play for my Trabant.
 I think I will go and make a new rusEFI board just for Trabant!

-A: There is an opinion that a brand new rusEFI board from scratch would be an insanity, we already have too much hardware and we are running thin trying to support it.
-Please consider building your P&P design either on Hellen, Proteus or microRusEfi - either as an adapter board or at least as a custom PCB with shared schematics.
+A: Building a full, brand new rusEFI board from scratch is probably an exercise in insanity.
+We already have too many different hardware configurations, and are running a bit thin to support it all.
+Please consider basing your P&P design on Hellen, Proteus, or microRusEfi - either as an adapter board, or at least as a custom PCB with shared schematics.

 See also https://rusefi.com/wiki/index.php?title=Hardware:Boards_Comparison